 Our services begin with an opening sentence of greeting.
-Today's choice comes from the Psalm 122.
+Today's choice comes from the Psalm 43.
 A significant portion of Morning Prayer comes directly from scripture - quotations from the Bible.
 We begin Morning Prayer grounding ourselves in a passage that sets the tone for the day.
-The Opening Sentence Officiant I was glad when they said to me, "Let us go to the house of the Lord."
-Psalm 122:1 Unlike Eucharist, where we confess our sins in the middle of the service, Morning Prayer begins with confession.
+The Opening Sentence Officiant Send out your light and your truth, that they may lead me, and bring me to your holy hill and to your dwelling.
+Psalm 43:3 Unlike Eucharist, where we confess our sins in the middle of the service, Morning Prayer begins with confession.
 We say these words to remind us how we have missed the mark individually and corporately - the ways we are complicit in the sins of the world and how we distort our relationship with one another, with God, and with all creation.
 This is why the confession is plural ("We confess").
 We ask for mercy and forgiveness in order that we might walk in God's ways.
 God's mercy allows us to ask this again and again, and God's forgiveness allows us to continually strive for justice and peace no matter how often we fail.
 The Confession of Sin Officiant Let us confess our sins against God and our neighbor.
 Please kneel or sit.

 Silence may be kept.

 All Most merciful God, we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
 We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
 For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.
 Officiant Almighty God have mercy on us, forgive us all our sins through our Lord Jesus Christ, strengthen us in all goodness, and by the power of the Holy Spirit keep us in eternal life.
 Amen.
 After the confession, we have our first instance of "call and response" in the service of Morning Prayer - a back and forth between the leader and the congregation.
 While is possible to pray Morning Prayer alone, the service is designed for two or more people to share in it together.
 This call and response is our next hidden bit of scripture - a portion from Psalm 51, which we read in full on Ash Wednesday.
 At the end we say together the Gloria Patri (latin for "Glory to the Father"), a short acclamation of praise to the Holy Trinity.
 We will say this again at the end of the Psalm.
 Please rise in body or in spirit.